Volyoviax-Team/sideview-section/README.md

 - git commit -m "commit name"
 - git push -u origin main

+how to update local repo with remote-origin
+- git pull

 how to make a new branch
 - git checkout -b branch_name